MIT-SPARK/Kimera-VIO/README.md

 > Note: if you want to avoid building all dependencies yourself, we provide a docker image that will install them for you.
 Check installation instructions in [docs/kimeravio_installation.md](./docs/kimeravio_installation.md).

+> Note 2: if you use ROS, then [Kimera-VIO-ROS](https://github.com/MIT-SPARK/Kimera-VIO-ROS) can install all dependencies and Kimera inside a catkin workspace.

 ## Installation Instructions

 Find how to install Kimera-VIO and its dependencies here: **[Installation instructions](./docs/kimeravio_installation.md)**.